Nao8528/HSG-Python-project/README.md

-# HSG-Python Project on SARS-CoV-2 data - by YuLun Chen and Stephanie Frey
+# HSG-Python Project on SARS-CoV-2 Data - by YuLun Chen and Stephanie Frey

 The following project visualizes the past corona data for Switzerland and allows for an up-to-date monitoring of the pandemic.
 Data is updated regularly and the code is written to capture new data points.
 This project was written by YuLun Chen (National ChengChi University in Taipei, exchange student at the University of St. Gallen) and Stephanie Frey (University of St. Gallen).
-This project worked fine in PyCharm and ... by December 2020.
+This project worked fine in PyCharm by 17.
+December 2020.
 There is no specific sequence for running this project, files can be run separately and will work on independently.

 The Project includes the following elements: